 Are Lawsuit Settlements Taxable?

+Is an out of court settlement taxable income?
 In some cases, lawsuit settlements are taxable.
 The notable exception is personal injury settlements, such as those that arise out of car accident claims or slip and fall claims.
 However, each situation is different and since the tax law is complex, it is important for any party in a lawsuit to speak with an attorney and a tax accountant.

 One deciding factor is whether your settlement involves a personal injury in which “observable bodily harm” was present.
 If your settlement was for a personal injury claim in which your injuries could be visible, your settlement may not be considered income.
 This would mean it is not taxable and you would not have to list this settlement when filing your income tax forms.